leahgarrett/go-intro-workshop/06_json.md

 This example uses a `json` data file.
 [What is JSON?](https://stackoverflow.com/questions/383692/what-is-json-and-why-would-i-use-it)

+Create a new repl and call it `json`

-Create a new file in your repl called `mock_data.json` Copy the contents of the following into the file
+Add a new file in your repl called `mock_data.json` Copy the contents of the following into the file
 ```json
 {"users":